Foredune: Foredune ecology

 Since the early 1900s, Ammophila arenaria has been introduced into the California landscape to perform as a natural re-engineering feature to transform the beach landscape.
 In areas without Ammophila arenaria, dune mat vegetation was relatively abundant and thriving.
 This data shows that with active restoration efforts to combat invasive species, land managers could sustain a healthy native vegetation population and thus transform the landscape back to its native habitat.
 Understanding how invasive species change and manipulate landscapes and the characteristics of specific invasive species, is the best way to reduce impacts and restore ecosystems for native species.

 Ammophila arenaria is an ecosystem engineer that has the ability to displace native dune mat vegetation by transforming historical dune ecology.
 Removal of Ammophila arenaria presents a daunting task for land managers and restoration teams.
 Ammophila arenaria has evolved to grow in "vigorous root and rhizome systems".
 Research shows that these root systems can be in excess of ten feet.

 Characteristically, Ammophila arenaria invades the historically flat Californian foredunes transforming the ecology of the dune system.
 As wind currents push sand inland, the Ammophila arenaria begins to accumulate massive amounts of sand creating large foredune ridges.
-The alteration of dune morphology affects native plants and animal species that rely heavily on the dunes for nourishment and habitat.
+The alteration of dune morphology affects native plant and animal species that rely heavily on the dunes for nourishment and habitat.